kaisubr/MIDIVisualizer/README.md

     make

 ## Command-line use
-### macOS and Linux

-You can run the executable from the command-line, specifying a MIDI file to read, along with an optional state file (INI file which may be exported within MIDI Visualizer) and directory and resolution for PNG export.
+You can run the executable from the command-line, specifying a MIDI file to read, along with a state file (INI file which may be exported within MIDI Visualizer) and directory and resolution for PNG export.

-    ./MIDIVisualizer path/to/file.mid [state [output_directory width height]]
+    ./MIDIVisualizer [path/to/file.mid [state [output_directory width height]]]

-### Windows

-You can run the executable from the command-line, specifying a MIDI file to read, along with an optional state file (INI file which may be exported within MIDI Visualizer) and directory and resolution for PNG export.

-    MIDIVisualizer.exe path\to\file.mid [state [output_directory width height]]